Charlotte Bonardi

 Research

-My main interest is in associative learning, a process that seems to be designed to let us learn about the causal structure of the world around us, allowing us to predict and control our environment.
+My main interest is in associative learning, a process which some argue has evolved to let us learn about the causal structure of the world around us – and so to predict and control our environment.
 It is clear that this type of learning is important for the most basic aspects of our daily life, and it is found throughout the animal kingdom.
 Some psychologists also argue that networks of associations might underlie more complex types of learning in human subjects, such as concept formation and language.
 If this view is correct, then it is important for us to have a thorough understanding of associative processes and the limits of what they can explain.
-My research is (paradoxically) mainly concerned with types of learning that are assumed not to be easily explained in terms of association formation: the aim is to examine whether modifications of associative theory could allow it to accommodate these apparently nonassociative phenomena.
-My previous and current work addresses the following topics:
+My previous research has – paradoxically – been mainly concerned with types of learning that are assumed not to be easily explained in terms of association formation, such as temporal learning and occasion setting (conditional learning): the aim was to examine whether modifications of associative theory could allow it to accommodate these apparently nonassociative phenomena.
+My more recent work addresses the following topics:

 Learning and Addiction

-Learning and Addiction: Human drug seeking has been analysed in terms of classical conditioning: the ability of environmental cues to become associated with the effects of the drug can make them provoke drug-seeking behaviour.
-The mechanism underlying this process has been modelled by an effect called Pavlovian-instrumental transfer (PIT): if you have two outcomes, chocolate and tobacco, each produced by a different (drug-seeking response), then a conditioned stimulus that signals e.g. chocolate, will increase the level of the chocolate-seeking response more than the tobacco-seeking response (and vv).
-However, there is still relatively little understanding of how this effect is mediated, and this project would address this.
+Learning and Addiction Human drug seeking has been analysed in terms of classical conditioning: the ability of environmental cues to become associated with the effects of the drug can make them provoke drug-seeking behaviour.
+The mechanism underlying this process has been modelled by an effect called Pavlovian-instrumental transfer (PIT): if you have two outcomes, chocolate and tobacco, each produced by a different (drug-seeking response), then a conditioned stimulus that signals e.g. chocolate, will increase the level of the chocolate-seeking response more than the tobacco-seeking response (and vice versa).
+PIT is widely used in addiction research, underlies initiatives such as the curbs on tobacco branding and retail displays, and is an important tool in designing therapeutic interventions for minimising relapse.
+We have evidence that conditioned inhibitors (CIs), stimuli signalling the omission of a specific rewarding outcome, suppress this elevation of responding by reward-related cues in human participants (Alarcón & Bonardi, 2017; 2020).
+This has important therapeutic implications: an inhibitor for an addictive outcome could be established in the clinic, and reproduced by the user with an app to suppress cue-elicited urges to procure and consume that outcome.
+However, little is known about the specificity of this suppressive effect – in particular, its temporal specificity.
+If inhibitors are to be trained in a clinical setting for therapeutic use, then it is essential to know when these inhibitory effects are evident: if an inhibitor only suppresses PIT at a specific time point, rather than across its entire duration, then this must be taken into account in design intervention.

 Related linkscal